organizer-network/organizer.network/README.md

 # Run the server

+Just go into the project folder and load up the server with `npm run`.

 ```
-$ cd ..
 $ npm run
 ```

 Load it up in a browser!
 By default it can be reached from `https://localhost:5000/`.
-If you used a self-signed SSL certificate ([described below](#ssl-certificates)) you will need to click through a security warning.
+If you used a self-signed SSL certificate you will need to click through a security warning.

 ## Database tasks